iokjkjkjkjk/iokjkjkjkjk/README.md

-- 👋 Hi,
+- 👋 ola eu sou fabio
-- 👀 I’m interested in ...
+- 👀 tenho 15 anos
-- 🌱 I’m currently learning ...
+- 🌱 estudo no marco antonio pimenta
-- 💞️ I’m looking to collaborate on ...
+- 💞️ moro no parana/maringa
-- 📫 How to reach me ...
+- 📫 estudante do professor zulin

 <!---
 iokjkjkjkjk/iokjkjkjkjk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.